WolfcrafterHD/Lupina-s-Unity-Engine-6-Script-Repository/SFX\Music Manager/v2.0/README.txt

 - Audio Sapwn at the location of the GameObject with the AudioSocket Component it was called from, not from where the comand was execued.
 - Only Audio of the Category Music can be 2D, everything else will be set to 3D sound.
 - ALL Audio will play on Awake.
+- You may only work with ONE AudioMixer, you need to Organize with AudioMixerGroups

 How to use:
 - prepare audio mixers